WFLZ-FM

 WFLZ-FM (93.3 MHz) is a commercial radio station in Tampa, Florida.
-It airs a contemporary hit radio (CHR/Top 40) radio format and is owned and operated by iHeartMedia.
+It airs a contemporary hit radio (CHR/Top 40) format and is owned and operated by iHeartMedia.
 The station's studios and offices are located on Gandy Boulevard in South Tampa.
 Local DJs are heard on weekdays, with syndicated shows, including American Top 40 with Ryan Seacrest, the iHeartRadio Countdown, the Remix Top 30 with Hollywood Hamilton and On The Move with Enrique Santos, heard on weekends.

-WFLZ has an effective radiated power (ERP) of 100,000 watts.
+WFLZ has an effective radiated power (ERP) of 97,000 watts.
 The transmitter is off Rhodine Road in Riverview, Florida, amid other towers for Tampa-area TV and FM stations.
 WFLZ-FM broadcasts in the HD Radio format; the HD2 subchannel carries Pride Radio, an iHeart service for LGBTQ listeners, while the HD3 subchannel formerly carried Evolution, iHeartMedia's dance music/EDM service.